Film: Touch of Satan

 - Amazing Freaking Grace: A perfectly appropriate witch-burning song and note that it's used four times in total.

-- Burn the Witch!: Yup, played straight.
+- Burn the Witch!: Played straight.
 In mid-1800s California, no less.
 They also seem to have the plague in these parts.

 - Cassandra Truth: Even when she tells him point blank, even when she gives him a dream of the past, even when the people Melissa's living with agree with her, Jodie refuses to believe Melissa's a witch.
-This may have something to do with the fact that Jodie isn't exactly a physics professor.
+This may have something to do with the fact that Jodie isn't very bright.

-- Failed A Listen Check: In the flashback scene, we hear an Angry Mob marching on the house while chanting "Burn the witch!"
+- Failed a Spot Check: In the flashback scene, we hear an Angry Mob marching on the house while chanting "Burn the witch!"
 Melissa actually asks her father "What is it?" multiple times, to which Crow responds "It's a mob chanting 'Burn the witch!'
-Have you no comprehension skills at all?!"
+Have you no deductive skills at all?!"